the-events-calendar/event-tickets/readme.txt

 = [4.7.4] TBD =

+* Fix - Properly update attendee's transient when checkin/unchekin an attendee, in order to see changes immediately [73272]

 = [4.7.3] 2018-05-29 =

 * Fix - Display the correct number of attendees on the events list in the admin section (props to @vbt, @xen and others for flagging this!)
 [102128]